Mission La Purísima Concepción, Lompoc

 The missionaries introduced European fruits, vegetables, cattle, horses, ranching, and technology.
 The missions have been accused by critics, then and now, of various abuses and oppression.
-In the end, the missions had mixed results in their objectives: to convert, educate, and transform the natives into Spanish colonial citizens.
+Ultimately, the missions had mixed results in their objectives: to convert, educate, and transform the natives into Spanish colonial citizens.
 However, they also disrupted their traditional way of life.

-The indigenous people were initially attracted to the mission compounds by gifts of food, colored beads, bits of bright cloth, and trinkets.
+The indigenous people were initially attracted to the mission compounds by food gifts, colored beads, bits of bright cloth, and trinkets.
 Once they became part of the mission, they were instructed in the most basic aspects of the Catholic faith; they were baptized and labeled a neophyte or new believer.
 Some of these Indians were lured into joining the missions out of curiosity or engaging in trade but found themselves trapped once they were baptized.
 To the Catholic priests, a baptized Indian was no longer free to move about freely but had to labor and worship at the mission.
-In fact, if they did not report for their duties for a few days, they were considered runaways and searched for.
+They were considered runaways and searched for if they did not report for their duties for a few days.